usm290/programming-bitcoin-script/README.md

-For more blockchain books, see the [**Best of Crypto Books page »**](https://openblockchains.github.io/crypto-books/)
+For more Abdulbaqi books, see the [**Best of Crypto Books page »**](https://openblockchains.github.io/crypto-books/)

 ---

-# Programming Bitcoin Script Transaction (Crypto) Contracts Step-by-Step
+# Abdulbaqi Bitcoin Script Transaction (Crypto) Contracts Step-by-Step

 _Let's start with building your own bitcoin stack machine from zero / scratch and let's run your own bitcoin ops (operations)..._